jfetkotto/VerilogSynth/README.md

 Synthesizer core written in Verilog.

 Full project utilises a NodeMCU ESP module to take OSC input over WiFi and communicate with the synth core.
+The Microcontroller part of the project can be found [here](https://github.com/YungThunder/ArduinoSPI/).

 ## Implementation
 FPGA exposes 2 Oscillators and outputs unsigned on 16 data lines.